Water Filters & Purifiers

 How long does it take to distil water?

 A standard 4-litre cycle takes approximately 4–5 hours.
-Most people run a cycle overnight or while they're out so there's always distilled water ready when they need it.
+Most people run a cycle overnight so there's always distilled water ready.

 Does distilled water taste different?

 Yes — distilled water has a very clean, flat taste because it lacks the minerals that give tap water its characteristic flavour.
-Some people love it; others prefer to add a small amount of mineral drops.
-It's entirely a matter of preference.
+Some people add mineral drops; others prefer it as-is.

 Can I use a water distiller for my CPAP machine?

-Absolutely — distilled water is actually the recommended water type for CPAP humidifiers.
-Using tap water causes mineral buildup in the chamber over time, which distilled water prevents entirely.
+Absolutely — distilled water is the recommended water type for CPAP humidifiers.
+Using tap water causes mineral buildup in the chamber over time.

 How much electricity does a water distiller use?

-A typical countertop distiller uses around 580–750 watts and runs for 4–5 hours per cycle, so roughly 2.5–3.5 kWh per 4-litre batch.
-At average Australian electricity rates, that's approximately 75 cents to $1.05 per batch — still significantly cheaper than buying bottled water.
+A typical countertop distiller uses around 580–750 watts and runs for 4–5 hours per cycle — roughly 2.5–3.5 kWh per 4-litre batch.
+At average Australian electricity rates, approximately 75 cents to $1.05 per batch.

 Ready to Find Your Distiller?

-Browse our full range of water distillers and steam purifiers, or visit our FAQ page for more information.
-Happy to help — just get in touch.
+Browse our full range of water distillers and steam purifiers, or get in touch.

 ```html